Donders-Institute/bidscoin/docs/screenshots.rst

 .. figure:: ./_static/bidseditor_main.png

-   The main window with the bidsmap overview
+   The main window with an overview of all the bidsmap items (runs)

 .. figure:: ./_static/bidseditor_edit.png

-   The edit window for customizing the individual bidsmap entries
+   The edit window for customizing the individual bidsmap items (runs)

 .. figure:: ./_static/bidseditor_options.png
    :scale: 60%

    The options window with BIDScoin settings